 - online calendar (lessons available until August 2017)

 All PhD students who are interested in attending other courses that can be useful to improve their academic preparation can check the following links of the PhD LASER of the Università degli Studi di Milano and the PhD School of the Università Cattolica del Sacro Cuore in Milan.

-The official call for applications (for the academic year 2017/2018) to the PhD program in Methods and Models for Economic Decisions will be posted here – in July 2017.
+The official call for applications (for the academic year 2017/2018) to the PhD program in Methods and Models for Economic Decisions is online.

 Students interested in the program should contact Prof. Matteo Rocca, at firstname.lastname@example.org.